-Ok, time for some pretty scary stats.
-We have all been aware that air pollution is bad for the planet, from contributing to global warming to creating the hole in the ozone layer.
-We also know it is bad for our health.
+Okay, listen up: firstly, it’s time for some pretty scary stats.
+We’ve all been aware that air pollution is bad for the planet.
+For instance, it contributes to global warming and has created the hole in the ozone layer.
+We also know it’s bad for our health.
 But how seriously are we taking it, especially when it comes to home renovations?

-For example, the results of a study by the Lancet Planetary Health journal claim one in 10 asthma cases are “linked to traffic pollution” globally.
-And earlier this year, Public Health England published a review of evidence on how to improve air quality.
-It outlines how pollution is the “biggest environmental threat to health in the UK”, with 28,000 to 36,000 deaths a year attributed to long-term exposure.
+For example, a study by the Lancet Planetary Health journal claims one in 10 global asthma cases are “linked to traffic pollution”.
+Also, earlier this year, Public Health England published a review of evidence on how to improve air quality.
+It outlined how air pollution is the “biggest environmental threat to health in the UK”.
+It says 28,000 to 36,000 deaths a year attributed to long-term exposure.

 Should we worry?

-It also claims there is strong evidence dirty air exacerbates asthma and causes the development of strokes, coronary heart disease, lung cancer, and respiratory disease.
-We associate pollution with mainly metropolitan areas, but it’s just as much of a concern indoors.
-In fact, recent research by the Environmental Protection Agency estimates the air in our homes can be up to “five times more polluted” than in big cities.
+It also claims there is strong evidence air pollution exacerbates asthma and causes the development of many health conditions.
+For example, strokes, coronary heart disease, lung cancer, and respiratory disease.
+We associate air pollution with mainly metropolitan areas, but it’s just as much of a concern indoors.
+Recent research by the Environmental Protection Agency estimates the air in our homes can be up to “five times more polluted” than in big cities.

-And a recent global survey by independent research firm Yougov on behalf of Blueair, who specialise in air purification solutions, revealed seven out of 10 people across the globe worry about what they breathe in their homes, I know I do now!
-Finally, and perhaps most alarmingly, according to the World Health Organisation around 4.3 million people die every year from exposure to household pollutants.
+There was also a recent global survey by independent research firm Yougov on behalf of Blueair, who specialise in air purification solutions.
+It revealed seven out of 10 people across the globe worry about the air they breathe in their homes.
+I know I do now!
+Perhaps most alarmingly, according to the World Health Organisation, around 4.3 million people die every year from exposure to household pollutants.
 Have I got your attention yet?

-So, now I’ve got all those pretty daunting statistics out of the way, I take a look at some of the latest products and solutions that help combat pollution and clean the air in our homes…
+So, now I’ve got all those pretty daunting statistics out of the way, let’s take a look at some of the latest products.
+They feature solutions that help combat air pollution and clean the air in our homes…